thrishik7/Architecture-Style-Assignment-Surefront/INSTALL.md

 Clone this project.
 Since you will have to use the command window (windows) or the terminal (MacOS), put the folder somewhere where it is easy to navigate to on the command line.
 It’s a good idea to give it a nice short name too.
 You should see…

-`init-db` – folder: contains database template file dbtemplate.sql `ms` – folder: microservices system source code
+- `init-db` – folder: contains database template file dbtemplate.sql
+- `ms` – folder: microservices system source code
-`ws` – folder: web-services system source code `Dockerfile-ws` – file: Docker build instructions for the web-services service `Dockerfile-cs` –  file: Docker build instructions for the microservices service: CreateServices `Dockerfile-rs` –  file: Docker build instructions for the microservices service: RetrieveServices `Dockerfile-msc` –  file: Docker build instructions for the microservices service `stack-ws.yml`, `stack-ws-mx.yml` – file: Docker compose for building and running the web-services server and database stack. (`-mx` for Apple Silicon Macs.)
+- `ws` – folder: web-services system source code
+- `Dockerfile-ws` – file: Docker build instructions for the web-services service
+- `Dockerfile-cs` –  file: Docker build instructions for the microservices service: CreateServices
+- `Dockerfile-rs` –  file: Docker build instructions for the microservices service: RetrieveServices
+- `Dockerfile-msc` –  file: Docker build instructions for the microservices service
+- `stack-ws.yml`, `stack-ws-mx.yml` – file: Docker compose for building and running the web-services server and database stack. (`-mx` for Apple Silicon Macs.)
-`stack-ms.yml`, `stack-ms-mx.yml` –  file: Docker compose file for building and running the microservices server and database stack. (`-mx` for Apple Silicon Macs.)
+- `stack-ms.yml`, `stack-ms-mx.yml` –  file: Docker compose file for building and running the microservices server and database stack. (`-mx` for Apple Silicon Macs.)

 For this assignment we will use Docker and Docker Compose for containerization.
 This should isolate your machine from having to install versions of Nodejs, or MySQL.

 ## Choosing the right Docker Compose file

-At time of writing, there was not an Apple Silicon version of the MySQL Docker container.
+At time of writing, there was not an Apple Silicon version of the MySQL Docker container for the MySQL version we use.
 To get around this, we have created a separate
 Docker Compose file for Apple Silicon Macs.
 This file is named `stack-ws-mx.yml` for the web-services example and `stack-ms-mx.yml` for the microservices example.

 To make the instructions consistent, we will move the appropriate Docker Compose files to the correct name.
 Note that any changes that you make these files the Docker Compose files should be updated in both versions.
+This is because the platform on which we test your implementation may not be the same as the platform you use.

 If you are using an Apple Silicon Mac, you should rename the files as follows: